 - Since House members were directly elected by the people, all matters of taxation and revenue would originate in that chamber.

-- Since the Senate was to be the more deliberative body, the age requirement for senators was made higher than representatives.
+- Since the Senate was to be the more deliberative body, the age requirement for senators would be higher than representatives.

-- The Senate was empowered to ratify all international treaties and approve all executive and judicial appointments.
+- The Senate would to ratify all international treaties and approve all executive and judicial appointments.

 These provisions were codified in Article I of the new constitution.